collapsed-stacks/startups/questions/4012/selected-for-web-summit-rise-collision-conference-should-i-go.md

 - posted by: [Taiko](https://stackexchange.com/users/334941/taiko) on 2015-04-15
 - score: 2

-<p>I finally decided not to go, for several reasons.</p>
+I finally decided not to go, for several reasons.

-<p>First.
+First.
 I don't want to encourage the practice of making people "win" something that is expensive.
 (And give two days to decide)
 Especially when their website is so vague about what's free and what isn't.
-It is purely unethical and should not be encouraged.</p>
+It is purely unethical and should not be encouraged.

-<p>"Each week we're selecting 25 early stage startups from around the world to exhibit for free as part of our Alpha Program."
+"Each week we're selecting 25 early stage startups from around the world to exhibit for free as part of our Alpha Program."
-Actually mean : Each week, we sell tickets for a high price to startups and give them a small booth for "free"</p>
+Actually mean : Each week, we sell tickets for a high price to startups and give them a small booth for "free"

-<p>Second.
+Second.
 I wasn't tempted to buy any tickets in the first place.
 The only reason I hesitated is because I was "selected" to do so.
-But I wouldn't have bought any tickets for that price if I saw this one their website directly.</p>
+But I wouldn't have bought any tickets for that price if I saw this one their website directly.

-<p>I'm not saying that this event is useless, but don't apply to their "free program" unless you wanted to buy some tickets in the first place.</p>
+I'm not saying that this event is useless, but don't apply to their "free program" unless you wanted to buy some tickets in the first place.